primlattice/primlattice/README.md

 **Hello Everyone!**

-I have recently finished studying on a data science bootcamp with [@HyperionDev](https://github.com/HyperionDevBootcamps) where I have become proficient in Python and familar with many of the libraries required for interpreting/manipulating data.
-I wish to improve my data science skills by studying SQL and Javascript in the future.
+Having studied data science on a skills bootcamp with [@HyperionDev](https://github.com/HyperionDevBootcamps), I have become proficient in Python and familar with many of the libraries required for interpreting/manipulating data.

+Feel free to look through and test any modules I have uploaded here.
+If you have any queries, please don't hestitate to reach out to me.

 Contact me at bbrown_15@yahoo.co.uk